Goods and documents left behind fact sheet - general tenancies

 Documents are defined in the Act to mean personal documents and money.

 Personal documents (for example: money, birth certificates, photographs) must be given to the tenant.
-The lessor/agent must make a reasonable effort to contact the tenant about any found items.
+The property manager/owner must make a reasonable effort to contact the tenant about any found items.

 If the tenant cannot be contacted, the personal documents must be given to the Office of the Public Trustee, within seven days of the end of the tenancy.